edmcouncil/onto-viewer/README.md

 ```
 docker-compose up -d
 ```
+To list applications that have started, use ```docker-compose ps```.

-Please note that it takes a while to start applications depending on how many ontologies you provided.
+Please note that it takes a while to for all services to start depending on how many ontologies you provided.

 After all ontologies are loaded, the FIBO viewer will be accessible from http://localhost:6201/fibo/ontology.